Aereli/Aereli/README.md

 ### Hi there 👋

 ## I'm currently working as..
-- a Frontend Developer for a startup at Workload.ai
-- a Software Developer at ProCom working for DOH (Department of Health)
+- Software Engineer for Slalom

 ## Skills
 -  🌐 React